 The Jigsaw of History Tour

 This tour zig-zags through the city centre away from the cathedrals, and takes participants on a walk through a city which has kept making history by inventing the future.
 It’s a history that includes the civil war and civil rights, it’s a history of a city that has moved from being the world-leading pioneer in one industry to another, then another, it’s a rich cultural history of a city which has kept on reinventing itself, finally rising like a phoenix from the firestorm of the Blitz.
 It’s a history that fits together like a jigsaw, come and explore it with us.
 The tour is about two miles long and lasts approximately two and three-quarter hours.
-To get tickets on the Jigsaw of History Tour via the City of Culture booking system (we’d really prefer it if you can do it this way) click here, or if tickets are no longer available on that site, book via this Eventbrite link.

 - See the most complete part of the City Wall, and learn where the Civil War really started.